 Buy tickets today and support READ 718 at our annual spring benefit on May 16, 2019!
 Come for food from Brooklyn's Pies 'N' Thighs, cocktails, dancing, and our honoree, the great Andrea Davis Pinkney, and our featured special guests Sharon Van Etten, Dean Edwards, and Bill Posley.
 All are welcome!
 Click on "Read More" for a link to purchase tickets. https://www.nycharities.org/events/EventLevels.aspx?etid=11145

 Join us for a special evening David Grann, #1 NYTimes bestselling author and award-winning staff writer at The New Yorker to discuss Grann's most recent book, The White Darkness, a powerful true story about adventure and obsession in the Antarctic.
 The event will be hosted in a private home on March 5 from 6:30-8:30.
 Address will be shared upon registration.
 All proceeds support programming at READ 718.
 Click here to buy tickets.

 In partnership with Books Are Magic and Brooklyn Independent Middle School, READ 718 is hosting a monthly book club for kids!
 Our first one will be Friday, November 16 from 4:00-5:00. (more…)

-A FREE workshop for educators, parents, and friends on October 25 at 6:15 led by Natalie Huerta.
-Multisensory --It’s a buzzword that you may have heard in and around schools.
+A workshop for parents, educators, and friends on October 11 at 6:30-7:30 PM.
+Multisensory -- it's a buzzword that you may have heard in and around schools.
 Educators and specialists say they are doing multisensory reading instruction and that schools should be doing it, but what is it?
 Why do it?
 How do you do it with students or your own child?
 Come get an introduction to multisensory reading instruction and be ready to involve all of your senses!
-Natalie Huerta is the Literacy Coach at Mary McDowell Friends School, an independent school for ...
+Tickets are free, but please rsvp to firstname.lastname@example.org.